pullup-mobile/pullup_backend/README.md

-After this setup, you will be able to run the (Will insert name here when I change it).py file
+After this setup, you will be able to run the pullup_backend.py file